Find Trade Colleges

 Cedar Rapids, IA

-Kirkwood Community College ranked #10 on this year’s Most Popular Precision Metal Working Associate Degree Trade Schools in the Plains States Region list.
-Located in the midsize city of Cedar Rapids, Kirkwood Community College is a public college with a fairly large student population.
+Kirkwood Community College did quite well in this year’s ranking of the most popular places for precision metal working students to get a associate degree.
+It came in at #10 on the list.
+Located in the medium-sized city of Cedar Rapids, Kirkwood Community College is a public school with a large student population.

 Women make up 14% of the precision metal working majors at the school.